moussmo/palavro/content/posts/history_art/the-best-and-only-louvre-museum-routes-you-need.md

 </a>

 ## Psyche revived by the kiss of love:
-Directly to your left after you come in, you will find "Psyche revived by the Kiss of Love", a marble masterpiece which took Venitian artist Canova many years of trial and error before finally being completed.
+Directly to your left after you come in, you will find <a href="https://en.wikipedia.org/wiki/Psyche_Revived_by_Cupid%27s_Kiss" target="_blank" style="color:darkorange">Psyche revived by the Kiss of Love</a>, a marble masterpiece which took Venitian artist Canova many years of trial and error before finally being completed.
 Take a good look at it, because it is one of the most famous sculptures in the Louvre (if not the world).

 ![psyche-cupide](../../images/sara-darcaj-YzamNB_T4WQ-unsplash.jpg)

-Yet somehow, Canova's beautiful art is not the only star inhabiting the Galerie Michel-Ange, there is another diva in the room and it comes in two distinct sculptures: The Dying Slave and The Rebellious Slave, by Michelangelo.
+Yet somehow, Canova's beautiful art is not the only star inhabiting the Galerie Michel-Ange, there is another diva in the room and it comes in two distinct sculptures: <a href="https://en.wikipedia.org/wiki/Dying_Slave" target="_blank" style="color:darkorange">The Dying Slave</a> and <a href="https://en.wikipedia.org/wiki/Rebellious_Slave" target="_blank" style="color:darkorange">The Rebellious Slave</a>, by Michelangelo.

 ## The Dying Slave and The Rebellious Slave:
 I believe there is no need to introduce Michelangelo anymore, the work of this artist of the prodigious florentine Renaissance generation (along Da Vinci, Raphael, and Donatello) has fascinated the world and has been a notorious subject of study for many scholars.
 Even though he is mainly remembered for his David and the Sistine chapel's colorful ceiling, every single artpiece by Michelangelo could be considered a masterpiece.
-The Louvre posesses the twin sculptures of The Dying Slave and The Rebellious Slave, the former being a tad more popular than the latter. \
+The Louvre posesses the twin sculptures of <a href="https://en.wikipedia.org/wiki/Dying_Slave" target="_blank" style="color:darkorange">The Dying Slave</a> and <a href="https://en.wikipedia.org/wiki/Rebellious_Slave" target="_blank" style="color:darkorange">The Rebellious Slave</a>, the former being a tad more popular than the latter. \
 Something that I always find true about Michelangelo's work is that one does not need to be an art expert to be able to appreciate it.
 You will no matter what find yourself captivated by its tremendous beauty, the genius of this artist was on an entirely different level.

 ![michelangelo-slaves](../../images/jean-baptiste-d-mTfhOmhvvQo-unsplash.jpg)